timruffles/mobile-drag-drop/README.md

 which also disables native drag and drop support.
 Touch events can also be set by a user in `chrome://flags` to `auto`, `on`, `off`.
 Also there is a flag for enabling drag and drop through touch interaction but only for Windows and the option is off by default.
 The polyfill still works if this setting is active.
-We cannot detect if this flag is set so we just stick to applying the polyfill when Chrome is detect with touch events enabled.
+We cannot detect if this flag is set so we just stick to applying the polyfill when Chrome is detected with touch events enabled.

 **Firefox: <a name="firefox-issues"></a>**
 Touch events can be activated by a user in `about:config` to `0` (off), `1` (on), `2`(auto).